Is It Safe to Delay Your Period?

 Last Updated

 Progesterone is a hormone that is involved in regulating the female menstrual cycle.
-Throughout the course of the month, progesterone levels fluctuate, and towards the end of the month, progesterone levels drop.
-This drop in progesterone causes the lining of the womb to breakdown, which is then expelled from the body in the form of a period.
-Norethisterone is a synthetic version of progesterone, and by artificially keeping progesterone levels raised using norethisterone, it stops the lining of the womb from breaking down.
+Throughout the course of the month, progesterone levels fluctuate, and towards the end of the month, levels drop.
+This drop in progesterone causes the lining of the womb to break down, which is then expelled from the body in the form of a period.
+Norethisterone is a synthetic version of progesterone which works by artificially keeping progesterone levels raised.
+This then stops the lining of the womb from breaking down.
 If the lining of the womb is not broken down, it does not need to be expelled from the body (via a period), and therefore, a period does not occur.

 Norethisterone can be used to delay your period for up to 17 days.
 It should be taken three days before your period is due, for a maximum of 20 days.
-Your period will start two to three days after stopping norethisterone.
+Your period will start two to three days after you stop taking norethisterone.

 Norethisterone is safe for most women to take on a short-term basis.
-There are however, some women for whom norethisterone is not suitable for.
+There are, however, some women for whom norethisterone is not suitable.
 For example, women who are susceptible to blood clots or some women who have high blood pressure or diabetes.
 It is important to check with your doctor to see if you are eligible to delay your period using norethisterone.
 You can visit an online period delay clinic for more information.

-When taking the combined contraceptive pill, there is a seven day break, known as the “pill free interval”.
+When taking the combined contraceptive pill, there is a break of 7 days, known as the “pill free interval”.
 During these seven days, you will have what is known as a “breakthrough bleed”.
 It is possible to safely delay having a bleed by taking two packets back to back, in other words, skipping the pill free interval so that you do not experience a breakthrough bleed.
 This is a common and safe practice that works for 21-day monophasic pills such as Microgynon, Yasmin, Rigevidon and Cilest.

 If you are taking ED (Every Day) pills, the same principle applies.
 The first 21 tablets are active pills which should be taken as usual.
 The next 7 pills are dummy pills, which you should skip taking and continue to the active pills of the next packet.